13 Different Types of Tiles Explained

 7. Travertine Tiles

-Travertine tiles are made of travertine, a form of limestone found in hot springs, natural artesian springs, and caverns worldwide.
+Travertine tiles are made of travertine limestone found in hot springs, natural artesian springs, and caverns worldwide.

-The material comes in various types of hues and has pits and a rough texture caused by air bubbles and organic materials.
-Also, Travertine tiles have a beautiful surface that illuminates and gives your interior area a natural appeal.
+The material comes in various hues, has pits, and has a rough texture caused by air bubbles and organic materials.
+Travertine tiles have a beautiful surface that illuminates and gives your interior area a natural appeal.

 The endurance of the travertine material can be measured by the fact that you can use it to build the ancient Roman structures that can still be seen in Italy today.
 As a result, travertine tile is an excellent choice for temples, sculptures, and theaters.

-Furthermore, it is now widely used in constructing pathways, restrooms, pool decks, and other areas with a lot of water exposure.
+Furthermore, it is now widely used to construct pathways, restrooms, pool decks, and other areas with extensive water exposure.

 Travertine is a 100 percent biodegradable material that is good for the environment.
-However, It’s durable as well as easy to repair.
+It’s also durable and easy to repair.

 8. Slate Tiles